Thesis Coordinator: Jean LaTerz, Ed.D., L.I.C.S.W.

 A unique aspect of Smith's social work program is the completion of a thesis or research project.
 This project has proven to be an important vehicle for integration of learning from the program as a whole and for consolidation of an identity as a social work professional, often serving as a foundation of expertise after students graduate.

 The research project, or thesis, required of all students is an independent research or scholarly project which aims to develop knowledge for clinical social work practice and to provide a guided experience in conducting research.
 The teaching method employed is individual advisement.
 Each student is free to develop a project in any area of interest relevant to clinical social work.

 The thesis is Smith College SSW's specialization level course in research.
 It is intended to build upon the more general research content taught during the two summer courses (380/381 or 382/383 or 384/385) which are taken during the second summer.
 The thesis is intended to elaborate, strengthen and challenge each student's research skills, as well as build content expertise in an area of social work knowledge selected by the student.
 Faculty does not expect a perfect project or one that is of publishable quality.
 Our goal is that students build upon their existing research knowledge and become both better consumers and producers of research to guide their future careers.

 Dissemination of project results after its completion and before graduation is also required.
 Required project undertaken during the second placement year with separate advising.
 Sixteen quarter-hours.

 - Thesis proposal is due.
 This is a working contract between the student and the advisor detailing the topic and the selected research design and method.

-- The Human Subjects Review (HSR) planning form is due.
+- The Human Subjects Review (HSR) planning form (available on Moodle) is due.
 This indicates whether you will need an HSR review.
 This form must be sent to the administrative assistant for the HSR committee (also known as the Institutional Review Board).